ai4co/reevo/README.md

 ### Usage

 - Set your OpenAI API key as an environment variable `OPENAI_API_KEY`.
-- Make sure to generate datasets before running.
-Refer to `problems/*/dataset/readme.md` for details.
 - Running logs and intermediate results are saved in `./outputs/main/` by default.

 #### To run ReEvo